PrototypeX37/vrchat-avatar-manager/README.md

 - **Login Issues**:
   - Ensure your VRChat credentials are correct
   - If using 2FA, check that your authenticator app is synced correctly
+  - Rate limited

 - **Download Problems**:
-  - Verify you have permission to access the avatar
+  - Verify you have permission to access the avatar (It is uploaded to your account)
   - Check your internet connection
   - Review the logs tab for detailed error messages